accordproject/techdocs/docs/ref-logic-specification.md

 ---
-id: ergo-spec-overview
+id: ref-logic-specification
-title: Compiler Specification
+title: Ergo Compiler
 ---

 A large part of the Ergo compiler is written as a Coq specification